matrix-org/matrix-spec-proposals/proposals/2356-bulk-joined-members.md

 above, the number of rooms may spill into the 10000s range which may cause issues with URI parsers, or any intemedary load balancers.

-[RFC7230 states](https://tools.ietf.org/html/rfc7230#section-3.1.1) that the minimum reccomended
+[RFC7230 states](https://tools.ietf.org/html/rfc7230#section-3.1.1) that the minimum recommended
 length of a URL is 8000 octets, but this means that we cannot rely on support beyond that number.

 #### Example request body